Cristo Redentor

 Getting There

-Santa Teresa, the hillside neighbourhood between Corcovado and the city centre, has colonial buildings, art studios, and restaurants.
-The old tram (bonde) that used to serve the neighbourhood is being restored.
-Escadaria Selarón, a mosaic staircase created by Chilean artist Jorge Selarón from 1990 until his death in 2013, is nearby at the border with Lapa.
+The hillside neighbourhood of Santa Teresa between Corcovado and the city centre has colonial buildings, art studios, and restaurants.
+The Escadaria Selarón, a mosaic staircase created by Chilean artist Jorge Selarón from 1990 until his death in 2013 with tiles from more than 60 countries, is at the border with Lapa below.

 Rio Practicalities